smolegz/tp/docs/DeveloperGuide.md

       * It is more difficult to implement as the users may try to autocomplete an invalid command, so there may be a need to perform checking of the command first, before letting the user know that the entered command is invalid.

-#### \[Future Development\] Extension of Helper class to general commands

-Currently, the helper class only aids users by prompting them with the necessary fields for the `add` command.
-This makes sense as the `add` command is the most complicated, involving the most number of fields and the most complex format.
-To a new user who is unfamiliar with the other commands, we can add more types of assistance to the helper class.
-The general helper class can prompt the user for the command they need help with.
-The user may enter "remove" when they need help with the correct formatting of the `remove` command.
-The helper class can then prompt users for the necessary details needed for that command.

-Aside from adding more functionalities to the helper class, we can also implement command checking once the all the fields have been entered.
-As of now the `AddCommandHelper` does not check whether the details that are keyed in by the user are duplicate details.
-In the future iterations, we can implement a check that directly checks the details of the user once all of them have been entered.

 ### Duplicate feature

 #### Implementation